DzmitryRybalko/didomi-challenge/Readme.md

 ### Prerequisites

-You not need some special things for run this project.
+You not need some special things to run this project.

-You should hae just [git](https://git-scm.com/) and [node.js](https://nodejs.org/)
+You should have just [git](https://git-scm.com/) and [node.js](https://nodejs.org/)

 ### Installing